Conland–Whitehead Highway: History

 The highway opened in 1945 and was initially named for Henry F. Conland, publisher of the Hartford Courant and chair of a city bridge commission.
 That December, it was renamed after Ulmont I. "Monty" Whitehead, Jr., the first resident of Hartford to die in World War II.
 Whitehead, a 1933 graduate of Bulkeley High School in Hartford, graduated in 1940 from the U.S. Naval Academy, where he starred in football.
 On December 7, 1941, Whitehead was serving at Pearl Harbor on the battleship U.S.S.
 Arizona, which blew up and sank in the opening minutes of the Japanese attack, killing Whitehead and 1,176 other sailors.
-The name is frequently misspelled - even by the Connecticut Department of Transportation - as "Conlin Whitehead Highway".
+The name is frequently misspelled – even by the Connecticut Department of Transportation – as "Conlin Whitehead Highway".

 Whitehead Highway was originally to be part of Interstate 484, an auxiliary route of I-84.
 The highway was to be upgraded via straightening and bridge improvements and brought through a short tunnel under the state capitol to connect to I-84 at exit 48.
 This would have reduced the traffic load at the intersection of I-91 and I-84 in downtown Hartford.
 Today, the role of redirecting traffic from I-91 to I-84 is handled by I-691, which serves as a southern bypass of Hartford.
-The extension, first proposed in 1968, was cancelled in 1983 due to local opposition.
+The extension, first proposed in 1968, was cancelled in 1983 due to local opposition and a lack of funding.
 The route was never signed as I-484.